Clipse

-Clipse, also known as the Clipse (pronounced as clips) is an American hip hop duo from Virginia Beach, Virginia.
+Clipse (pronounced "clips"), also known as the Clipse, are an American hip-hop duo from Virginia Beach, Virginia.
 Formed in 1994, it consists of brothers Gene "Malice" and Terrence "Pusha T" Thornton.
 Pusha T was known as Terrar during the group's early years, while Malice was originally known as Malicious.
-As key figures in establishing Virginia as one of Down South's strongholds in hip hop, the duo's frequent subject matter is based around illegal drug trade.
+As key figures in establishing Virginia as one of Down South's strongholds in hip-hop, the duo's subject matter is frequently based around the illegal drug trade.

 The two were discovered by producer and fellow Virginia Beach native, Pharrell Williams, who convinced the artists to work in tandem.
 Williams served as executive and lead producer for their first two albums, as part of the Neptunes and as a frequent guest performer.
 Williams led Clipse to sign with Elektra Records, for whom they recorded an album, Exclusive Audio Footage.
 The album was shelved, and the duo were dropped by the label after the lukewarm commercial response of its supposed lead single, "The Funeral".

 In 2001, Williams signed the duo to Arista Records as the first act to sign with his newfound Star Trak Entertainment imprint.
 Their debut studio album, Lord Willin' (2002), peaked at number four on the Billboard 200, received gold certification by the Recording Industry Association of America (RIAA), and was met with critical praise.
 After a several-year delay due to record-label reshuffling, the duo's second album and third albums, Hell Hath No Fury (2006) and Til the Casket Drops (2009), were both met with critical acclaim despite commercial stagnation.
 In 2010, the duo went on hiatus and both members pursued solo careers.

 Clipse officially reunited to guest appear alongside Kenny G on Kanye West's 2019 song "Use This Gospel", from the latter's album Jesus Is King.
-The duo's fourth studio album, Let God Sort Em Out was self-released (distributed by Roc Nation Distribution) on July 11, 2025 to widespread acclaim.
+The duo's fourth studio album, Let God Sort Em Out was self-released (distributed by Roc Nation Distribution) on July 11, 2025, to widespread acclaim.
 Produced entirely by Williams, it was preceded by the singles "Ace Trumpets", "So Be It" and "Chains & Whips".